Aboriginal Australians: Languages

 Although humans arrived in Australia 50,000 to 65,000 years ago, it is possible that the ancestor language of existing Aboriginal languages is as recent as 12,000 years old.
 Over 250 Australian Aboriginal languages are thought to have existed at the time of first European contact.

 As of 2021, 84% of Aboriginal and Torres Strait Islanders spoke only English at home.
 The National Indigenous Languages Survey (NILS) for 2018-19 found that more than 120 Indigenous language varieties were in use or being revived, although 70 of those in use are endangered.
 The 2021 census found that 167 Indigenous languages were spoken at home by 76,978 Indigenous Australians.
 NILS and the Australian Bureau of Statistics use different classifications for Indigenous Australian languages.

 According to the 2021 census, the classifiable Aboriginal languages with the most speakers are Kriol (7,403), Djambarrpuyngu (3,839), Pitjantjatjara (3,399), Warlpiri (2,592), Murrinh Patha (2,063) and Tiwi (2,053).
-There were also over 10,000 people who spoke an Indigenous language which could not be further defined or classified.
+There were also over 10,000 people who spoke an Indigenous language that could not be further defined or classified.